 Did you make this and love it as much as we did?
 Let us know your thoughts in the comments below and please rate the recipe!

-Are you looking for more salad recipes stuffed with cabbage?
+Are you looking for more salad recipes stuffed with crunchy veggies?
 Try these tasty variations:

 - Bavarian Cabbage Salad with Bacon